Obasute Station

 Obasute Station (姨捨駅, Obasute-eki) is a railway station on the Shinonoi Line in the city of Chikuma, Nagano Prefecture, Japan.
 It is operated by the East Japan Railway Company (JR East).

 Lines

 Obasute Station, which is served by trains on the Shinonoi Line, is located 54.2 km (33.7 miles) from the terminus of the line at Shiojiri Station.

 Station layout

 The station, which is unattended, is situated on a switchback, and has two side platforms connected by a footbridge.
 The station building is on the south platform.
 Through passenger trains not booked to call at Obasute do not use the switchback; however, freight trains make use of it if booked to cross a passenger service at this point.

 Platforms

 History

 The station opened on 1 November 1900.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.

 The station is named after nearby Mt.
 Ubasute, which in turn is named after the possibly mythical practice of ubasute, abandoning elderly relatives in the mountains to die.

+Station numbering was introduced on the line from February 2025, with the station being assigned number SN13.